chisui/dakka/thesis/main.md

 Unfortunately creating Actor references yourself is not as useful as one might expect.
 The Actor type is not sufficient to refer to a given Actor.
-Since an Actor may create multiple Actors of the same type you also need a way to differenciate between them in order to reference them directly.
+Since an Actor may create multiple Actors of the same type you also need a way to differentiate between them in order to reference them directly.
 The easiest way would be to order created Actors by creation time and use an index inside the resulting list.
 There are two problems with this approach.
-Firstly we lose some typesafty since we can now construct Actor references to Actors for which we can not confirm that they exist at compile time.
+Firstly we lose some type safety since we can now construct Actor references to Actors for which we can not confirm that they exist at compile time.
 Secondly this index would not be unambiguous since an older Actor may die and thus an index inside the list of child Actors would point to the wrong Actor.
-We could take the possibility of Actors dying into account by giving each immidiate child Actor an uniquie identifier.
+We could take the possibility of Actors dying into account by giving each immediate child Actor an unique identifier.
 Composing an Actor reference would require the knowledge of the exact identifier in that case.
 Having to know the unique identify for an Actor to create an Actor reference to it would make composition unfeasible.

 I decided to remove the ability to compose Actor references since it would impose to many restrictions onto the form that Actor references could take.
-Furthermore the usabillity would be limited anyway.
+Furthermore the usability would be limited anyway.

-Typefamilies created for in the process of implementing composition are still useful for other purposes.
+Type Families created for in the process of implementing composition are still useful for other purposes.
-These typefamilies allow type level computation on specific groups of Actors deep inside of an Actor system.
+These type families allow type level computation on specific groups of Actors deep inside of an Actor system.

 #### Implementation specific references

-Different implementations of `ActorContext` might want to use different datatypes to refer to Actors.
+Different implementations of `ActorContext` might want to use different data types to refer to Actors.
 Since we do not provide a way for the user to create references themselves we do not have to expose the implementation of these references.

 The most obvious way to achieve this is to associate a given `ActorContext` implementation with a specific reference type.